Asian Peacebuilders Scholarship

 - Demonstrate a commitment to learning in an international and multi-cultural environment.

-- Are from countries where English is not widely spoken, particularly Japan, Laos, Thailand, Vietnam, Myanmar, Indonesia, Cambodia, Sri Lanka, and the Philippines.
+- Are from countries where English is not widely spoken, particularly, but not limited to, Japan, Laos, Thailand, Vietnam, Myanmar, Indonesia, Cambodia, Sri Lanka, and the Philippines.

 - Conflict Sensitivity Specialist, UNDP, Kyrgyzstan